Vitamins are micronutrients, involved in building and repairing the damaged tissues in order to control body processes.

 Fish, beef, cod liver oil, egg yolk, liver, chicken breast, milk, yogurt and cereals are good sources of vitamin D. Calcium-rich foods can also help.
 Exposure to the sun for about 15-20 minutes a day is the best source of vitamin D to keep our bones strong and healthy.

 In the past, vitamin D deficiency has been linked to a disease called rickets, which is a bone disorder.
 This condition can severely compromise the structural integrity of the bone, eventually leading to fractures.
 Apart from Rickets, vitamin D deficiency also leads to a host of other diseases and disorders such as asthma, other lung diseases and a plethora of cardiovascular diseases.

 - Frequent infections.

 - Weakness in the muscles.

 - Mood changes or mood swings

 Also Read: Functions of Vitamins

-These were few symptoms of vitamin D deficiency.
-Stay tuned with BYJU’S to learn more in detail about the vitamins, different types of vitamins, their sources and other nutrition deficiency disorders.
+These were a few symptoms of vitamin D deficiency.
+Stay tuned with BYJU’S to learn more in detail about the vitamins, different types of vitamins, their sources and other nutritional deficiency disorders.